 To develop your visibility on Baidu, you can use different solutions:

-Pay Per Click (PPC) or Search Engine Marketing (SEM): this solutions are very efficient but can be quite expensive on long-term.
+• Pay Per Click (PPC) or Search Engine Marketing (SEM): these solutions are very efficient but can be quite expensive in the long term.

-SEO is better for long-term strategies, and extremely efficient but ask you more work.
+• SEO is better for long-term strategies, and extremely efficient but asks you for more work.
 SEO is a long-term process, that requires writing articles and content using keywords, in order to increase presence on the web for search engines.

 Baidu has its own websites and redirects 27% of its traffic to these sites: Baidu Zhidao (Q&A), Baidu Baike (Wikipedia), and Baidu Tieba (Forum).
 This means that, in order to promote your website on the Chinese internet, you also have to be active on these affiliating websites of Baidu.